donut-party/system/README.md

-The return value of a signal handler becomes the component's _instance._ A component instance is typically some object that you can use to stop the component. `(ds/signal system ::ds/start)` returns an updated system map that includes component instances.
+The return value of a signal handler becomes the component's _instance._ A component instance is typically some object that you can use to stop the component; In our printer example the `::ds/start` signal handler returns a future whose execution we can stop with `future-cancel`.

+`(ds/signal system ::ds/start)` returns an updated system map that includes component instances.
 If you send another signal to the updated system map, it can use those instances.
 In the example above, we call `(ds/signal running-system ::ds/stop)` to send the `::ds/stop` signal, and its signal handler cancels the future returned by the `::ds/start` signal handler.